Vgarcan/CodeInstitute-proj04-b2b/README.md

 YouTube Tutorials: Several video tutorials provided insights into handling edge cases, such as managing cart quantities and avoiding layout shifts.

+Our most sincere thanks to [Patrick O'Doherty](https://www.linkedin.com/in/patrickaod/) for his invaluable recommendation to use **WhiteNoise** for managing static files instead of an S3 bucket.
+His clear and detailed explanation was instrumental in implementing this solution effectively.

 Lastly, we extend our gratitude to the Code Institute mentors and reviewers who offered guidance and support throughout this journey.